gabipetrovay/teleport/rfd/0147-repo-mirror.md

 3. Fetch our custom changes.
 4. Push the exact copy branches `sync/upstream-[UPSTREAM_BRANCH_NAME]` to our mirror.
 5. Rebase our `sync/rebase` branch onto the latest upstream changes, using the script for conflict resolutions when necessary and possible.
-6. Force-push the rebased changes to the default branch of our repository mirror
+6. Force-push the rebased changes to the default branch of our repository mirror.

 ### Specific Implementation Details